 Cook the Quinoa

-In the same saucepan, add the water (or other liquid) and the quinoa, remembering your 2:1 ratio.
+Add the water (or other liquid) to the quinoa, remembering your 2:1 ratio.
 Turn the heat up to high, and bring the liquid and quinoa to a boil.
-Once it has reached a full boil, turn the heat down to medium, place the lid on the saucepan, and simmer the quinoa for 15 minutes, or until all of the water is absorbed and the kernels have "popped open."
-If there is a little bit of liquid in the bottom of the pan, you can remove from the heat but leave covered for 5... minutes for the remaining liquid to be absorbed.Continue to 6 of 6 below.
+Once it has reached a full boil, turn the heat down to medium-low, place the lid on the saucepan, and simmer the quinoa for 15 minutes, or until all of the water is absorbed and the kernels have "popped open."
+If there is a little bit of liquid in the bottom of the pan, you can remove from the heat but leave covered for 5 minutes for the remaining liquid to be absorbed.Continue to 5 of 5 below.

 Use or Store the Quinoa

 Once the quinoa has finished cooking, fluff it with a fork.
 You are now ready to use your quinoa.
 You may enjoy it in salads, as a breakfast cereal, or in recipes where you would usually use rice such as stuffed peppers.